mhmohona/MicrosoftML-ProjectShowcasing/project/Li Tang/Readme.md

-This is a project Readme file.
+This is a project Readme file, "Machine Learning for Healthcare using Azure".

 The project is to build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes, based on certain diagnostic measurements.